Information And Video About Finding The Perfect DVLA Number Plates

 A. Yes, the DVLA do sell number plates however, the main sales are the current style (EG. AB11 ABC).
 All the sought after investment and collectable number plates have long been sold or issued and only available from private individuals and dealers like CarReg.co.uk .

 Q. Where can I find a DVLA number plate?

 A. There are many different names for number plates sold by the DVLA.
 DVLA number plates is mainly a term used for prefix and the current style of registration, as this denotes the point of origin.

 Q. Is it easy to transfer to a vehicle?

 A. Yes, the number can be transferred online within a few minutes.
 (Assign Online)

 Q. Will my plates expire?

-A. No. When you buy a number plate it is supplied on a Government Certificate of Entitlement valid for 10 years, which you can then transfer to a vehicle at anytime.
+A. When you buy a number plate it is supplied on a Government Certificate of Entitlement which is valid for 10 years.
+You can then transfer to a vehicle at anytime.
 If you wish to leave the number on the certificate for longer than 10 years, the certificate will need to be extended before the expiry date.